MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-test-environments-builds.md

 If you have scenarios that necessitate running tests on machines in the deployment group where the app is deployed, you can use the Visual Studio Test version 2 task.
-If multiple machines are selected (using, for example, tags) in a **Run on Deployment Group** phase, the tests will be replicated to each of the machines.
+If multiple machines are selected (using, for example, tags) in a **Run on Deployment Group** job, the tests will be replicated to each of the machines.

 ## See Also